JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 #### JetBrains-Hosted Agents

-These agents are automatically maintained by JetBrains and don't need to be installed or configured.
+These agents are automatically maintained by JetBrains and don't require to be installed or configured by a customer.
 There are multiple types of these agents:

 <table>